+M.Sc.
+BIOTECHNOLOGY (2024-25)

 M.SC.
-BIOTECHNOLOGY 2022 - 2024 Semester Scheme

-SCHEME OF EXAMINATION
+BIOTECHNOLOGY SCHEME OF EXAMINATION

 - 1. The number of papers and the maximum marks for each paper / practical are shown in the syllabus for the subject concerned.
 It will be necessary for a candidate to pass in the theory part as well in the practical part (wherever prescribed) of a subject / paper separately. - 2.
-A candidate for a pass in each semester Examinations shall be required to obtain (i) at least 36% marks in the aggregate of all the papers prescribed for the examination and (ii) at least 36% marks in practicals / wherever, prescribed at the examination, provided that if a candidate fails to secure at least 25% marks in each individual paper at the examination and also in the Test/Dissertation/Survey Report/Field Works, wherever prescribed, he shall be deemed to have failed at the examination not withstanding his having obtained the minimum percentage of marks required in the aggregate for that examination.
+A candidate for a pass in each semester Examinations shall be required to obtain (i) at least 36% marks in the aggregate of all the papers prescribed for the examination and (ii) at least 36% marks in practical's / wherever, prescribed at the examination, provided that if a candidate fails to secure at least 25% marks in each individual paper at the examination and also in the Test/Dissertation/Survey Report/Field Works, wherever prescribed, he shall be deemed to have failed at the examination not withstanding his having obtained the minimum percentage of marks required in the aggregate for that examination.
 No division will be awarded at the Previous Examination.
-Division shall be awarded at the Final Examination on the combined marks obtained at the Previous and the Final Examinations taken together, as noted below:
+Division shall be awarded at the end of the final Examination on the combined marks obtained at the Previous and the Final Examinations taken together, as noted below: